 Get Started with TMJ Treatment in Granite City, IL at Axes Physical Therapy

-If you’re struggling with jaw pain or suspect you may have Temporomandibular Joint Dysfunction (TMD), the team at Axes Physical Therapy is here to help with a free injury screening.
-Our personalized, patient-centered approach to TMJ treatment in Granite City, IL offers effective solutions to alleviate pain, improve jaw function, and restore your quality of life.
-You can find our Temporomandibular Joint Dysfunction therapy at our Ballwin location.
+For anyone experiencing jaw pain or thinking they may have TMD, Axes Physical Therapy provides a free injury screening and is ready to help.
+Our individualized, patient-centered TMJ treatment in Granite City, IL provides effective relief, improves jaw movement, and enhances overall quality of life.
+Our Temporomandibular Joint Dysfunction therapy is available at our Ballwin location.